mathjax/MathJax/docs/html/_sources/configuration.txt

        src="path-to-MathJax/MathJax.js?config=TeX-AMS_HTML,local/local">
     </script>

-to first load the main configuraiton, then the local modifications.
+to first load the main configuration, then the local modifications.
 You can also load MathJax from the CDN and a local configuration from your own
 server: